frconor-ebook/meditations/_posts/2025-05-09-st-matthias.md

 That evening in his prayer, talking to Our Lord, he looked for lights and asked for something that he might be able to say to his friend to help him in his predicament.

-But the only thing he could say was on occasion, when St. Josemaría said that husbands occasionally should bring a present of flowers to their wife.
+But the only thing he could think of was an occasion when St. Josemaría said that husbands occasionally should bring a present of flowers to their wife.
 He didn\'t think that was much.
 It was a bit late for flowers.
 This guy said that his wife was about to divorce him, but that was all that he saw in his prayer.

 The following day, when he met up with his friend and colleague, he suggested to him, "Why don\'t you bring flowers to your wife?"